hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `password` - (Optional) The password to log into the registry server.

+~> **NOTE:** Changes to the password field will not trigger a recreation of the pool, which is necessary to change container registry settings.
+In order to change the password for a container registry, either taint the Batch Pool and trigger an update, or manually destroy and re-create the pool.

 ## Attributes Reference

 The following attributes are exported: